 And as always, don’t forget to take a picture and tag it #minimalistbaker on Instagram.
 We love seeing what you cook up.
 Cheers!

-- 2 Tbsp olive, melted coconut, or grape seed oil
+- 2 Tbsp olive, melted coconut, or avocado oil

 - 1/4 tsp each salt + pepper